apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 ### When users execute stop-with-savepoint [--drain]

 Users could execute the command stop-with-savepoint [--drain] for both bounded and unbounded jobs to trigger jobs to finish.
-In this case, Flink would first trigger a synchronous savepoint and all the tasks would stall after seeing the synchronous savepoint.
+In this case, Flink first triggers a synchronous savepoint and all the tasks would stall after seeing the synchronous savepoint.
 If the savepoint succeeds, all the source operators would finish actively and the job would finish the same as the above scenario.

 ```
 1. Trigger a savepoint
-2. All the tasks blocked till the savepoint succeed
-3. Finish the source tasks actively
+2. Sources received savepoint trigger RPC
     a.
 If with –-drain
         i. source operators emit MAX_WATERMARK
+    b.
+Source emits savepoint barrier
+3. On received MAX_WATERMARK for non-source operators
+    a.
+Trigger all the event times
+    b.
+Emit MAX_WATERMARK
+4. On received savepoint barrier for non-source operators
+    a.
+The task blocks till the savepoint succeed
+5. Finish the source tasks actively
+    a.
+If with –-drain
         ii. endInput(inputId) for all the operators
     b. close() for all the operators
     c. dispose() for all the operators
     d.
 Emit EndOfPartitionEvent
     e.
 Task cleanup
-4. On received MAX_WATERMARK for non-source operators
-    a.
-Trigger all the event times
-    b.
-Emit MAX_WATERMARK
-5. On source finished or EndOfPartitionEvent
-    a. endInput(int inputId)
-    b. close()
-    c. dispose()
 6. On received EndOfPartitionEvent for non-source tasks
     a.
 If with –-drain
         i. endInput(int inputId) for all the operators